-As a plant and soil sciences student at OSU, you will experience in field-based classes,
+As a plant and soil sciences major at OSU, your learning experience will include field-based

-numerous laboratory experiments, non-traditional classroom settings and hands-on learning.
+classes, numerous laboratory experiments, non-traditional classroom settings and hands-on

-Students work alongside faculty in areas such as biotechnology, crop production, environmental
+learning.
+You can work alongside faculty in areas such as biotechnology, crop production,

-remediation, plant breeding and genetics, plant physiology, soil chemistry, soil nutrient
+environmental remediation, plant breeding and genetics, plant physiology, soil chemistry,

-market for degree holders in plant and soil sciences remains very strong with current
+The current job market for degree holders in plant and soil sciences remains very

-signs pointing to continued growth in the future.
+strong with current signs pointing to continued growth in the future.
+Graduates have

 Agronomic sales representative